LUMII-AILab/FullStack/README.md

 ## Publications

-Normunds Gruzitis, Lauma Pretkalnina, Baiba Saulite, Laura Rituma, Gunta Nespore, Arturs Znotins, Peteris Paikens.
-Creation of a Balanced State-of-the-Art Multilayer Corpus for NLU.
+Normunds Gruzitis, Lauma Pretkalnina, Baiba Saulite, Laura Rituma, Gunta Nespore, Arturs Znotins, Peteris Paikens. *Creation of a Balanced State-of-the-Art Multilayer Corpus for NLU*.
 Proceedings of the 11th International Conference on Language Resources and Evaluation (LREC), May 2018 (to appear)

 ## Acknowledgements